rafaeldtinoco/conntracker/README.md

      Possible values for "chain" are: `PREROUTING, POSTROUTING, FORWARD, INPUT, OUTPUT or custom`<BR>
      Possible values for "type" are: `policy, rule or return`<BR>
      <BR>
-     those lines indicate that, for **conntracker** was able to trace netfilter rules and tables THAT flow passed through.
+     those lines indicate that **conntracker** was able to trace netfilter rules and tables THAT flow passed through.
 Next thing to do is to observe the picture bellow so you know the path the flow had inside your netfilter:

   ![](docs/netfilter.png)